 Piped entrance and “Address to The Haggis” by Colin Carr, toasted with Deanston 18yr Malt

 Haggis 'Neeps an'Tatties

 Prime Angus Beef Rib Roasted med with Winter Vegetables a Red Wine Jus

 “Toast to the Lassies” performed by Colin Carr

-Baked egg custard with a drop of Malt to give a very light smoky taste
+Baked egg custard with a drop of Malt to give a very light smoky taste served with

 Piper Randy Welch